-Statement Description auto-dnssec Permits varying levels of automatic DNSSEC key management. bindkeys-file Specifies the pathname of a file to override the built-in trusted keys provided by named . check-dup-records Checks primary zones for records that are treated as different by DNSSEC but are semantically equal in plain DNS. disable-algorithms Disables DNSSEC algorithms from a specified zone. disable-ds-digests Disables DS digest types from a specified zone. dnskey-sig-validity Specifies the number of days in the future when automatically generated DNSSEC signatures expire. dnskey-ttl Specifies the time to live (TTL) for DNSKEY resource records. dnssec-accept-expired Instructs BIND 9 to accept expired DNSSEC signatures when validating. dnssec-dnskey-kskonly Specifies that only key-signing keys are used to sign the DNSKEY, CDNSKEY, and CDS RRsets at a zone's apex. dnssec-loadkeys-interval Sets the frequency of automatic checks of the DNSSEC key repository. dnssec-must-be-secure Defines hierarchies that must or may not be secure (signed and validated). continues on poyt page
+Statement Description auto-dnssec Permits varying levels of automatic DNSSEC key management. bindkeys-file Specifies the pathname of a file to override the built-in trusted keys provided by named. check-dup-records Checks primary zones for records that are treated as different by DNSSEC but are semantically equal in plain DNS. disable-algorithms Disables DNSSEC algorithms from a specified zone. disable-ds-digests Disables DS digest types from a specified zone. dnskey-sig-validity Specifies the number of days in the future when automatically generated DNSSEC signatures expire. dnskey-ttl Specifies the time to live (TTL) for DNSKEY resource records. dnssec-accept-expired Instructs BIND 9 to accept expired DNSSEC signatures when validating. dnssec-dnskey-kskonly Specifies that only key-signing keys are used to sign the DNSKEY, CDNSKEY, and CDS RRsets at a zone's apex. dnssec-loadkeys-interval Sets the frequency of automatic checks of the DNSSEC key repository. dnssec-must-be-secure Defines hierarchies that must or may not be secure (signed and validated). continues on port page

-Statement Description dnssec-policy Boompaon unssec-poncy Defines a key and signing policy (KASP) for zones. dnssec-secure-to-insecure Allows a dynamic zone to transition from secure to insecure by deleting all DNSKEY records. dnssec-update-mode Controls the scheduled maintenance of DNSSEC signatures. dnssec-validation Enables DNSSEC validation in named. inline-signing Specifies whether BIND 9 maintains a separate signed version of a zone. key-directory Indicates the directory where public and private DNSSEC key files are found. managed-keys-directory Specifies the directory in which to store the files that track managed DNSSEC keys. max-rsa-exponent-size Sets the maximum RSA exponent size (in bits) when validating. nsec3param Specifies the use of NSEC3 instead of NSEC, and sets NSEC3 parameters. nta-lifetime Specifies the lifetime, in seconds, for negative trust anchors added via rndc nta. nta-recheck Specifies the time interval for checking whether negative trust anchors added via rndc nta are still necessary. parent-ds-ttl Sets the time to live (TTL) of the DS RRset used by the parent zone. continues on payt page
+Description in the second se Defines a key and signing policy (KASP) for zones.
+Allows a dynamic zone to transition from secure to insecure by deleting all DNSKEY records.
+Controls the scheduled maintenance of DNSSEC signatures.
+Enables DNSSEC validation in named.
+Specifies whether BIND 9 maintains a separate signed version of a zone.
+Indicates the directory where public and private DNSSEC key files are found.
+Specifies the directory in which to store the files that track managed DNSSEC keys.
+Sets the maximum RSA exponent size (in bits) when validating.
+Specifies the use of NSEC3 instead of NSEC, and sets NSEC3 parameters.
+Specifies the lifetime, in seconds, for negative trust anchors added via rndc nta.
+Specifies the time interval for checking whether negative trust anchors added via rndc nta are still necessary.
+Sets the time to live (TTL) of the DS RRset used by the parent zone.

-Table 2 - continued from previous page Statement Description parent-propagation-delay Sets the propagation delay from the time the parent zone is updated to when the new version is served by all of the parent zone's name servers. parental-source Specifies which local IPv4 source address is used to send parental DS queries. parental-source-v6 Specifies which local IPv6 source address is used to send parental DS queries. publish-safety Increases the amount of time between when keys are published and when they become active, to allow for unforeseen events. purge-keys Specifies the amount of time after which DNSSEC keys that have been deleted from the zone can be removed from disk. retire-safety Increases the amount of time a key remains published after it is no longer active, to allow for unforeseen events. secroots-file Specifies the pathname of the file where the server dumps security roots, when using rndc secroots. sig-signing-nodes Specifies the maximum number of nodes to be examined in each quantum, when signing a zone with a new DNSKEY. sig-signing-signatures Specifies the threshold for the number of signatures that terminates processing a quantum, when signing a zone with a new DNSKEY. sig-signing-type Specifies a private RDATA type to use when generating signing-state records. sig-validity-interval Specifies the maximum number of days that RRSIGs generated by named are valid. continues on next page
+Statement - continued from previous page Description parent-propagation-delay Description pareni-propagation-aetay Sets the propagation delay from the time the parent zone is updated to when the new version is served by all of the parent zone's name servers. parental-source Specifies which local IPv4 source address is used to send parental DS queries. parental-source-v6 Specifies which local IPv6 source address is used to send parental DS queries. publish-safety Increases the amount of time between when keys are published and when they become active, to allow for unforeseen events. purge-keys Specifies the amount of time after which DNSSEC keys that have been deleted from the zone can be removed from disk. retire-safety Increases the amount of time a key remains published after it is no longer active, to allow for unforeseen events. secroots-file Specifies the pathname of the file where the server dumps security roots, when using rndc secroots. sig-signing-nodes Specifies the maximum number of nodes to be examined in each quantum, when signing a zone with a new DNSKEY. sig-signing-signatures Specifies the threshold for the number of signatures that terminates processing a quantum, when signing a zone with a new DNSKEY. sig-signing-type Specifies a private RDATA type to use when generating signing-state records. sig-validity-interval Specifies the maximum number of days that RRSIGs generated by named are valid. continues on next page